fpgaminer/joyquality/README.md

 Those are the settings I found to work best for my personal preference dataset which has about 6k pairs in it.
 The model both learns quickly and overfits quickly, so if your dataset is smaller definitely decrease `total_samples`.
 You'll want to adjust `device_batch_size` based on how much GPU memory you have (it doesn't have any effect on the real batch size; the script automatically accumulates to reach the target).

-`cosine` schedule is the "standard", but at least in my case `onecycle` edge out ahead.
+`cosine` schedule is the "standard", but at least in my case `onecycle` edged out ahead.
 One Cycle tends to work quite well for low data, high repeat regimes.
 Though expect to adjust the learning rate if you switch the schedule.

 ### Inference

-The [score_images.py](./score_images.py) script gives an example of how to use the model during inference.
+The [score-images.py](./score-images.py) script gives an example of how to use the model during inference.
 In my case I use a SQL database to keep track of everything, so the script is set up that way.
 But your setup will likely be different.
 Adjust as needed.

 The model outputs a "latent score" for each image.
 I'll just call it the image's score.
 It's an unscaled, unbiased number, which means it doesn't really "mean" anything out of context.
 You can compare two images by doing: